History of the Water Trail

 In 2020 the Knox County Mayor announced support for the water trail to the tune of $452,000.
 The goal was to increase the length of the water trail to 44 miles from Clayton Park in Halls to Melton Hill Lake.
 The project would help mitigate flooding issues, improve water quality and establish Beaver Creek as an ever-lasting recreational facility for generations to come.
 Work eventually began on the section between Clinton Road and Harrell Road and the project was assigned to the Parks and Recreation Department.

 The work in the Clinton Road to Harrell Road section and a new and improved launch at the Stormwater Park was completed in the spring of 2022.
-The work in the section between the Stormwater Park and the Sports Park and an improved launch at the Sports Park are expected to be completed by the end of the summer of 2022.
+The 2022 Flotilla floated from Powell High School to the Roy Arthur Stormwater Park.
+The work in the section between the Stormwater Park and the Sports Park and an improved launch at the Sports Park are expected to be completed by the end of the summer of 2023.
 Realizing that the initial county investment would not be sufficient, Knox County plans to use American Rescue Plan Act funds to complete the remainder of the project.
 The time frame for completion of the entire 44 miles has been scheduled for 2025-2026.